 - Estate planning and administration: We all must plan for the future, and a carefully crafted estate plan can help you protect your assets, minimize taxes and provide for your loved ones.

 - Social Security Disability appeals: Has your application for Social Security Disability benefits been denied?
 Ms. Armstrong can help you appeal a denied claim.

 - Residential real estate: The purchase or sale of a house is important, and an attorney can help you protect your interests throughout the process and understand the documents you are signing.

 Experienced Divorce Lawyer Serving Monmouth and Ocean Counties

-As an active member of the New Jersey State Bar, Ms. Armstrong has dedicated herself to counseling individuals in need of guidance and assurance during their legal matters.
+As an active member of the New Jersey State Bar Association, Ms. Armstrong has dedicated herself to counseling individuals in need of guidance and assurance during their legal matters.
+Ms. Armstrong is a member of the Ocean County Bar Association as well as the Toms River-Ocean County Chamber of Commerce.
 Ms. Armstrong fights diligently for her clients to see that their rights are protected.
 She also volunteers as an "Early Settlement Panelist" assisting the court in settling divorces.

 In addition to maintaining regular office hours, weekend and evening hours are available by appointment.
 Please contact Jennifer D. Armstrong, LLC, today to discuss your legal needs.